BowenGreen/ANES_Fauci_Model/README.md

 The variables are connected to the ANES survey in the data dictionary and the codebook for the survey is in the associated PDF.
-The variables have been recoded for direction and scaled to facilitate meaningful interpretations of the coefficients.
-You can find details of the study and a full version of the codebook at: https://electionstudies.org/project/2020-time-series-study.
+The variables have been recoded for direction and scaled to facilitate meaningful interpretations of the coefficients You can find details of the study and a full version of the codebook at: https://electionstudies.org/project/2020-time-series-study.
 The ANES study interviewed respondents in a pre-election survey that was conducted between August 18, 2020 and November 3, 2020.
 Election day was November 3, 2020.
 The study re-interviewed as many as possible of the same respondents in a post-election survey that was conducted between November 8, 2020 and January 4, 2021.